-Proposals to collect new or append extant data must include an explanation of
+Proposals to append extant data must include an explanation of

-- 1. What data will be collected and/or appended. - 2.
+- 1. What data will be appended. - 2.
 An estimate of the number of variables to be added to the Add Health data. - 3.
 Description of the data sources (if extant) and variable constructs.